ospalh/anki-addons/pages/Downloader sites.md

 They offer “five ([sic](http://www.leo.org/index_en.html)) dictionaries”, German↔Chinese, German↔English, German↔French,
 German↔Italian, German↔Russian and German↔Spanish.
 Of these seven
-languages, they have audio files for Chinese English, French, German and Spanish.
+languages, they have audio files for Chinese, English, French, German and Spanish.
 I could not find words for Italian and Russian, but they may be added at some point.